I Used to Love H.E.R.: Remixes

-2014 David Gold of Yompton Radio and Ride Records, USA records a remix for Warner Brothers, Mousse demo.
-Live from the Bophouse studios; Mixed by Da Bopman @TheAudiologists, Portland; Youngstown A city formerly known as Little Chicago for its gangland style car-bombings in the 1950s and 60s.

-In 2014, Scholars Ent. released track "H.E.R." featuring The Other Guys, D-Sisive, Taurean MC of The Caravan and Sadat X of Brand Nubian.

 Music video

-The music video was filmed on September 20, 1994, and released later that year.
+The music video was filmed on September 20, 1994 and directed by Chris Halliburton.
 It shows clips of Common's home of Southside Chicago and a woman, who is the main subject of the video because of the extended metaphor.
-It shows how she "became a gangster" when this woman is seen with two other ghetto-looking women in allusion to the rise of gangsta rap.
+It shows how she "became a gangster" when this woman is seen with two other gangster-looking women in allusion to the rise of gangsta rap.